ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 default=

+Set a CASTEP .md file as input.

 Class representing a .md file format (documentation can be found at https://www.tcm.phy.cam.ac.uk/castep/MD/node13.html).
 It is used to determine the structure of the file (eg. the length of each section) and to read the information stored in one frame of the trajectory.

 .. _configurator-converter-MDTrajTimeStepConfigurator: